-If you’ve labored long on your piece and feel like you’ve finally gotten it just right, the last thing you want to do is cut or add words to fit some arbitrary count.
+So, after laboring long on your piece and feeling like you’ve finally gotten it just right, the last thing you want to do is add fluff or trim valuable content.

 And yet, some editors will eliminate pieces that don’t fit the editorial guidelines without even reading the copy.
 With a deluge of submissions and pitches to contend with, editors have to find efficient ways to pare down the stack.
 Submissions that exceed or fail to meet the word count may be the first to go.